 Each tool was given the same five writing tasks: a 500-word blog post introduction on a B2B software topic, a cold outreach email, a product description for an e-commerce item, a LinkedIn post about a professional lesson learned, and a Twitter thread.
-I evaluated the raw outputs — no editing, no follow-up prompts — and then repeated the test with detailed prompts to see how much quality improved with better instructions.
+I evaluated the raw outputs — no editing, no follow-up prompts — and then repeated each test with detailed prompts to measure how much quality improved with better instructions.

 The tools tested: Claude (Anthropic), ChatGPT (OpenAI), Jasper, Writesonic, Copy.ai, and Grammarly AI.
+Pricing was verified as of June 2026.

 Write a [format] about [topic] for [audience].